heilaaks/snippy/README.md

 ## Introduction

-Snippy is a small command line tool to manage command and troubleshooting solutions.
+Snippy is a small command line tool to manage command examples and troubleshooting solutions.
 See more information from the [Read the Docs](http://snippy.readthedocs.io/en/latest/).

-The project is based on personal interest to ramp-up competence around python and try to create something useful.
+The project is based on personal interest to ramp-up competence around Python and try to create something semi useful.

 ## Features